 Platform nests are frequently constructed 1–4 feet above water in cattails, river bulrushes, nutsedges, and buttonbushes in deepwater sites.
 A roof of bent-over stems is often constructed over the nest.
 A clutch comprises 2–7 eggs.
 Upon hatching, the down-covered young are fairly helpless.
 Least bitterns arrive in Missouri in May and fly south by the beginning of October.
 Their year-round and winter range extends from southern Florida and Mexico clear down to southern Brazil.

 These secretive birds are difficult to study, and researchers do not have much information about population trends.
 It is likely that loss of wetlands has affected, and is affecting, this species, causing declines.
 For the sake of this and many other species, we must preserve wetland habitats!

 The behavior of camouflaged animals goes far to making their cryptic coloration successful.
-When a least bitterns freezes with outstretched neck and up-pointed bill, swaying gently with the breeze, it blends perfectly with the surrounding grasses.
+When a least bittern freezes with outstretched neck and up-pointed bill, swaying gently with the breeze, it blends perfectly with the surrounding grasses.
 Many camouflaged insects have similar behaviors.